mrarejimmyz/QuadraX/README.md

 Deliverables alignment (judging readiness):
 - Public repo (this), 2–4 min demo video (roadmap), testnet deployment, and docs.

+## ❓ FAQ

+### Do we still need Ollama and CUDA if we integrate ASI Alliance (ASI:One/Agentverse)?

+Short answer: No, Ollama/CUDA become optional.

+- Managed path: Use ASI:One (Web3-native LLM + Chat Protocol) for AI reasoning and agent chat.
+No local model or GPU required.
+- Local path: Keep Ollama + CUDA for offline or self-hosted inference.
+We recommend retaining a fallback provider so the app works without external dependencies.
+- Toggle: We’ll expose `AI_PROVIDER=asi|ollama` in `.env.local` to switch at runtime without code changes.
+- Security: With ASI, agents don’t get user keys; the backend mediates on-chain actions with strict allow-lists and human-in-the-loop confirmations.

 ### 🔮 Future Enhancements